Keeping a healthy pH balance is important to staying healthy. Find out how to balance your body’s pH with these simple tips.

-First try adding in a lot of vegetables through vegetable soups (see my Mega Mineral Broth) and juicing.
+To achieve pH balance, first try adding in a lot of vegetables through vegetable soups (see my Mega Mineral Broth) and juicing.
 If that doesn’t seem to move your numbers, then try adding more meat (yes, meat!) to your diet.
 That’s because for some people meat is actually alkalizing and vegetables are acidifying!

-First, be sure your supplements aren’t throwing off your numbers.
-High levels of vitamin D, cod liver oil or calcium/magnesium can artificially cause your urine to be alkaline.
-Go off all supplements for a few days and re-test.
-If it’s still alkaline, then there’s usually a digestion issue going on.
+First, be sure any supplements you’re taking aren’t throwing off your pH balance numbers.
+High levels of vitamin D, cod liver oil, or calcium/magnesium can artificially cause your urine to be alkaline (but you may not have a pH balance problem).

-First try reducing your consumption of grains and nuts/seeds, which can be hard to digest for some people.
-If that doesn’t work, then try reducing your meat and increasing your vegetables.
+First try reducing your consumption of grains and nuts/seeds—these can be hard for some people to digest.
+If that doesn’t work, then try reducing your meat consumption and increasing your vegetables.
 Then re-test.
-Keep experimenting with your diet and take out anything that might be causing digestion issues.
+Keep experimenting with your diet, and take out anything that might be causing digestion issues.
 Legumes are notorious for this as well.

 However some people actually need more meat.
 Yes, meat can increase their alkaline reserves.
-You also might want to reduce your grains and legumes as these can be acidifying for some people.
+You also might want to reduce your grains and legumes, as these can be acidifying for some people.

 There you have it… tips and tricks to get your saliva and urine pH back into balance.